New Insights into Time Series Analysis II -- No Correlated Observations: Simulating distributions

 \item ${\rm EIQR}$ $->$ The greatest variation on the accuracy of statistical dispersion parameters is found for ${\rm EIQR}$.
-An improvement of about $10\%$ is found for uniform, normal, RR, and Ceph distributions and in opposite way a diminishement in the accuracy of $10\%$ is found for the EB distribution.
-All distributions having more than $\sim 30$ measurements show an improvement or similar accuracy than that found for IQR.
-The repeating patterns found among each consecutive set of three measurements is related with the number of adjustments performed by the even median (see Sect. \ref{sec_eiqr}).
+An improvement of about $10\%$ is found for uniform, normal, RR, and Ceph distributions and in opposite way a diminishment in the accuracy of $10\%$ is found for the EB distribution.
+All distributions with more than $\sim 30$ measurements show an improvement or similar accuracy as those found for IQR.
+The repeating patterns found among each consecutive set of three measurements is related to the number of adjustments performed by the even-median (see Sect. \ref{sec_eiqr}).

 \item $ES$ and $EK$ $->$ The shape parameters have the highest uncertainties among the statistical parameters analyzed.
 The lowest values for $e_{ES}$ and highest values for $e_{EK}$ are found for the RR distribution, respectively.
 The $e_{ES}/e_{S} < 1$ for all distributions except EB and RR distributions while $e_{EK}/e_{K} > 1$ for all distributions except the Ceph distribution.
 Moreover $e_{ES}$ and $e_{EK}$ have an uncertainty greater than $\sim 10\%$ up to $50$ measurements.